Jannayak Karpoori Thakur Medical College and Hospital, Madhepura

 Jannayak Karpoori Thakur Medical College and Hospital, Madhepura, established in 2020, is a government medical college and hospital located at Madhepura, Bihar, India.
 This college offers the Bachelor of Medicine and Surgery (MBBS) courses and has an annual intake capacity of 100.
-This college is affiliated with the Aryabhatta Knowledge University and recognized by the National Medical Commission.
+This college is affiliated with the Bihar University of Health Sciences and recognized by the National Medical Commission.
 The hospital associated with this college is the largest hospital in the Madhepura, Bihar.

+Bhola Paswan Shastri [Inter and Degree] College Babhangama Bihariganj Madhepura is a popular College in Madhepura District.It is affiliated from B.S.E.B(63023),B.B.O.S.E[Bihar Board of Open Schooling and Examination PATNA](CZ19200001),N.I.O.S DELHI(030049)AND[030050].Principal-Atulesh Verma(Babul Ji)[Shikshak Prakoshth Pradesh Mahasaachiv at Bihar].Coordinator-Akhilesh Kumar,Ratnesh Kumar,Sunil Devi,Nageshwar lal Das,Madan Mohan etc.Director-Dinanath Prabodh[1980].Gandhi Gyan Mandir Babhangama Bihariganj Madhepura And Arya Samaj Rajni Babhangama Bihariganj Madhepura From Affiliated.